 For more than 17 years, Georgia Tech has ranked among the top 10 public universities in the U.S., with undergraduate and graduate programs for computer science ranking in the top 10 nationally and fifth in the world.
 Georgia Tech’s cybersecurity research is regularly accepted into premier, peer-reviewed academic conferences and honored by independent organizations.
 Researchers, faculty, and alumni hold appointments as cybersecurity advisors and assist top federal officials, Congress, the National Academy of Sciences/National Research Council, and major corporations.

-Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results.
+Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results and contributions.

 Georgia Tech's School of Public Policy is a leader in the important field of cybersecurity policy, earning the #2 spot nationally by U.S. News & World Report's "2018 Best Graduate Schools Ranking" for the Information Technology and Management specialization.
 The School also hosts the Internet Governance Project, a prominent hub of analysis and educational activity related to global Internet management.